primer/css/docs/content/support/theming.md

 }
 ```

-The color is automatically inverted in dark mode.
+The benefit of `auto` over the `scale` variables is that `auto` variables automatically get inverted in dark mode.

 ```html live
 <div data-color-mode="light" data-light-theme="light" class="p-3">